Ashwini08113/LivMarX-Liver-Cirrhosis-Prediction/README.md

 ## 📜 License

-This project was developed as a Final Year B.Tech project at GNITC, Hyderabad under JNTU.
+This project was developed as a Final Year B.Tech project at GNITC, Hyderabad under JNTU, 2025–2026.

 ---